 The new Certina DS Rookie (ref.
-C016.417.22.057.00) quartz chronograph watch is in essence the old Certina DS Action chrono introduced early last year that was introduced early last year and is now packed in a slightly smaller, more elegant case.
+C016.417.22.057.00) quartz chronograph is essentially the old DS Action chronograph introduced back in April 2009 and is now packed in a slightly smaller, more elegant case.

 While the last year’s model was offered in a massive stainless steel body 42.5 millimeters in diameter, the new version measures only 40 millimeters wide, which makes it more appropriate to be worn with a casual dress.

 The lack of the rotating diver’s bezel, which is now replaced with a black PVD-coated fixed part, also increases the timekeeper’s visual appeal since the new bezel may be especially interesting for those dreaming about a watch with scratch-resistant ceramic parts but lacking the means to obtain one.

-Featuring the same dial layout and virtually the same design language, the watch is also powered by the same standard-issue Swiss made ETA G10.211 quartz chronograph movement.
+Featuring the same dial layout and virtually the same design language, the chronograph is also powered by the same standard-issue Swiss-made ETA G10.211 quartz movement.

-The G10.211 caliber is built on 4 functional jewels and offers a rather standard set of functions, those including analogue hours and minutes indication, as well as a small jumping second as 6 o’clock; small date at 4 o’clock and chronograph counters for 1/10 second, 60 seconds and 30 minutes with “add” and “split” functions.
+The G10.211 caliber is built on 4 functional jewels and offers a rather standard set of functions, those including analog hours and minutes indication, as well as a small jumping second as 6 o’clock; small date at 4 o’clock and chronograph counters for 1/10 second, 60 seconds and 30 minutes with “add” and “split” functions.

 As usual, it is operated with a pair of PVD-treated push-pieces located at 2 and 4 o’clock and partly protected from occasional bumps and scratches with a set of nice-looking guards that also protect the crown.